Tour de France Femmes hailed as big moment for cycling

 “La Course was great but it felt like they didn’t want to do it, that they had to do it,” Alice’s elder sister Hannah, another former British champion who rides for Uno-X, said.
 “I think with this, everyone wants it – the organisers, ASO, the UCI.
 It’s great for Zwift to step up like they have.”

-La Course was not the only attempt to fill the void.
-Back in 1955 there was the one-off Leulliot Race, a five-stage women’s Tour won by Manx rider Millie Robinson.
+La Course was not the first attempt to fill the void.
+Back in 1955, there was the one-off Leulliot Race, a five-stage women’s Tour won by Manx rider Millie Robinson.

 In 2006 and 2007 Welshwoman Nicole Cooke won the Grande Boucle, a women’s stage race that ran from 1984 to 2009.